-- Lifetime income payments from TIAA Real Estate or any of the CREF variable annuities are not guaranteed and will rise or fall based on the performance of the underlying investments.
+- Lifetime income payments from variable annuities such as TIAA Real Estate or any of the CREF variable annuities are not guaranteed and will rise or fall based on the performance of the underlying investments.
 In addition, there is an opportunity for growth potential.
 Please keep in mind that with variable annuities, your money will also be subject to the risks associated with investing in securities, including loss of principal.
 To learn more, click here.

 - If you are part of a couple, do you want income for just yourself or joint payments?
 If joint, consider whether it makes sense for the surviving spouse to receive a reduced payment amount (due to reduced expenses, life insurance proceeds, etc.).
 This will increase the amount of your initial payout.

 - What are your legacy plans?
 Adding a guarantee period will ensure that your annuity payments will continue to your beneficiary should you (and your spouse or partner if you select joint benefits) die during the specified period.